longhorn09/lorebot/README.md

 Lorebot was developed on Ubuntu Linux and is intended to run on Linux, however it can run on Windows.

 ## Messaging Lorebot on Discord
 Discord is case sensitive so capitalize the B in LoreBot to message and use LoreBot.
+Lorebot can be found on the following Discord server: https://discord.gg/vNuGEpA

 ```
 @LoreBot#2504
 ```